- Digital Marketing Services

 SEO for Middle of the Funnel Marketing

-SEO (search engine optimization) is your number one source of organic web traffic and leads, and actually arguably serves most stages of the buyer’s journey.
-It’s by using SEO that your website will show up on page one of search results—and 71 percent of consumers begin their research phase with a search engine.
+SEO (search engine optimization) is your number one source of organic web traffic and leads, and arguably serves most stages of the buyer’s journey.
+It’s by using SEO that your website will show up on page one of search results—and 93% of online experiences start with a search engine.

-Nobody goes to page two, or page three.
+Nobody goes to page two, or on page three.
 If your website isn’t ranking on page one, you may as well be obsolete.
 What I recommend to target this audience is that you answer absolutely every question a potential customer might ask in the form of blogs, research papers, and features on your website.
-Make sure each piece of content is optimized for mobile SEO.
+Make sure you optimize each piece of content for mobile SEO.

-Reviews are the second golden ticket for middle of the funnel digital marketing—92 percent of online consumers read them, and 88 percent of them trust online reviews as much as personal recommendations.
-Here’s one probable explanation why: consumers don’t trust advertising and marketing anymore, if they ever really did.
+Reviews are the second golden ticket for middle of the funnel digital marketing—92% of online consumers read them, and 88% of them trust online reviews as much as personal recommendations.
+Here’s one probable explanation why: Consumers don’t trust advertising and marketing anymore, if they ever really did.
 Now, it’s no longer shut-your-eyes-and-hope-for-a-good-refund-policy—people can effectively shop based on others’ experiences (which is one reason customer service is so important).

 For great guides on optimizing your website for SEO, check out these resources: